 - A written response from the debt buyer should include solid details about the original creditor, the amount owed, and often some form of documentation to back up their claim (not simply a reference to their own spread sheet of debts they purchased).

 It is not uncommon for a debt buyer to ignore a validation request.
 The reason validation of debt requests are ignored by Midland Credit Management, and other debt collectors and debt buyers, is that sometimes no meaningful information was included when the debt was purchased.
 There are sometimes options to acquire detailed information from the original creditor at an additional cost, but that is not always the case.
+And you may not appear all the collectable to a debt collector, and they just may not bother if they see a low probability that you will pay anything.

 When debt validation requests are ignored Midland Funding may assign to another debt collection agency or collection attorney.